Email marketing is your brand’s most powerful tool. It’s the glue that holds your sales funnel together.

 Creating an email marketing calendar will dramatically improve your chances of successfully growing your business.

-And if you find yourself staring at a blank email calendar template in a blind panic, not to worry, this guide has you covered.
+And if you find yourself staring at a blank email editorial calendar template in a blind panic, not to worry, this guide has you covered.

 The importance of creating an email campaign calendar